yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 <a name="dense"></a>
 ## 5. Dense Optical Flow
 In sparse optical flow, we computed the optical flow only for a set of features.
-In dense optical flow, we will conside all pixels in our frame.
+In dense optical flow, we will consider all pixels in our frame.
 The computation will be slower but we will get more accurate results.

 The main concept of this method involves approximating the neighboring pixels of each pixel using a polynomial function.
-Recall that in the Lucas-Kanade method, we previously used a linear approximation which relied on a ```first-order Taylor's expansion```.
-Now, we aim to improve the accuracy of the approximation by incorporating ```second-order values```.Several method are available such as:
+Recall that in the Lucas-Kanade method, we previously used a linear approximation that relied on a ```first-order Taylor's expansion```.
+Now, we aim to improve the accuracy of the approximation by incorporating ```second-order values```.Several methods are available such as:

 - **Dense Pyramid Lucas-Kanade**
 - **Farneback**
 - **Robust Local Optical Flow (RLOF)**

 The output of the dense optical flow algorithm can be visualized using the HSV color scheme.
 By employing the ```cv2.cartToPolar``` function, we can convert the displacement coordinates ```(dx, dy)``` of each pixel into polar coordinates, representing the **magnitude** and **angle** for that pixel.
 In this visualization scheme, we map the **angle** to the **Hue** channel and the **magnitude** to the **Value** channel, while keeping the **Saturation** channel **constant**.
-Hence, object which moves faster will appear to be brighter and depending on the direction they are moving, they will have different colors based on the color wheel below:
+Hence, an object which moves faster will appear to be brighter, and depending on the direction they are moving, it will have different colors based on the color wheel below:

 <div align="center">
   <img src= "https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/3c72677b-90f4-4e74-9f6e-b63883075064" width="300" height="300"/>